STAND. COM. REP. NO. 2925

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO AGRICULTURAL LEASES,"
+"A BILL FOR AN ACT RELATING TO HEALTH AND HUMAN SERVICES,"

-As affirmed by the records of votes of the members of your Committees on Agriculture and Water, Land, Energy and Environment that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2018, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 2018, H.D.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1724, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1724, H.D.
 1, S.D.
 1, and be referred to the Committee on Ways and Means.